cdk8s-team/cdk8s-plus/dev/design-proposals/hpa-v2.md

 ## Future development considerations

-API development plans i've come across in the Kubernetes repo.
+HPA design proposals i've come across in the Kubernetes repo.

 - [Talks](https://github.com/kubernetes/design-proposals-archive/blob/main/autoscaling/hpa-v2.md#limit-percentages) of adding a `targetPercentageOfLimit` to the Metric params.
 - [Talks](https://github.com/kubernetes/design-proposals-archive/blob/main/autoscaling/hpa-v2.md#calculating-final-desired-replica-count) of adding a prop that allows the user to change the behavior of defaulting to the max replica count when multiple Metrics are defined.